 For almost a century, Wesley has helped welcome babies into the world.
 Our expertise and maternity care program has earned us a national distinction by Blue Cross and Blue Shield of Kansas.
 We are the premier hospital in Kansas for childbearing and maternity care.
 Whether your birth experience is simple or complicated, our obstetricians and birth center medical staff provide you and your baby the best care possible.

 Wesley has two facilities where babies are born.
-Wesley Birth Care Suites, a separate facility on the north side of Murdock, is designed for mothers who are planning a family-centered birth.
-And second, Wesley’s Women’s Hospital (in building 3 of Wesley Medical Center) has specialized birth rooms designed for more complicated births.
-Both facilities have the finest medical & nursing personnel as well as the top technologies on-hand, and both welcome family and friends.
+Wesley Birth Care Suites, a separate facility on the north side of Murdock street that provides a comforting family-centered environment for women to give birth has 20 birthing and two surgical sites.
+Labor delivery and recovery, and the subsequent stay all take place in the same comfortable room.
+Expectant moms who are 37 weeks and without complications and who think they may be in the labor – or their water has broken- may deliver at Wesley Birth Care Suites.
+And second, Wesley women’s hospital (in building 3 of Wesley Medical Center) has specialized birth rooms designed for more complicate births.
+Both facilities have the finest medical and nursing personnel, as well as the top technologies on hand, and both welcome family and friends.

 Should you need handicap access or interpretive services, let us know, and we will ensure your needs are met.
 It is the policy of Wesley Healthcare not to discriminate on the basis of disability in admission or access to, or treatment or employment in, its program and activities.

 Wesley supports you and your family during and after birth.
 We encourage you and your doctor to develop your own ‘birth plan,’ which outlines your wishes for your labor and delivery.
 You can make your own choices on matters such as pain management, birthing method, family involvement and more.
 The first hour after your delivery is a protected time for you to hold your baby skin to skin, which benefits you and your baby.